How to Stay Safe During Severe Weather & Planned Power Outages

 Change is the only constant, and our climate is no different.
 Throughout history, glaciers have both advanced and retreated, asteroid debris created months of darkness and tropical climates once blanketed Greenland.* But today, we’re in a pattern of gradual warming.

-Since the late 19th century, our global temperature has risen 2.12 degrees Fahrenheit, driven by an increase in carbon dioxide emissions.* Extreme weather that was once rare — destructive wildfires, deadly heatwaves, torrential rains and record hurricanes — are now becoming commonplace.
+Since the late 19th century, our global temperature has risen 2.12 degrees Fahrenheit, driven by an increase in carbon dioxide emissions.* Extreme weather that was once rare — destructive wildfires, violent heatwaves, torrential rains and devastating hurricanes — is now becoming commonplace.

 From coast to coast, these severe weather events are pushing aging utility networks beyond their limits.
 The result is widespread power outages that are lasting longer and longer.